Albertus Wielsma

 Albertus Wielsma (19 December 1883, in Amsterdam – 26 March 1968, in Amsterdam) was a Dutch rower.

+Career

-After a four months training period, he competed in the 1908 Summer Olympics in the coxless four event.
+After a four month training period, he competed in the 1908 Summer Olympics in the coxless four event.
 He and the other of the team were a member of "de Amstel" and trained by Ooms.
 The team won the bronze medal in the coxless four.